colinmarc/hdfs/README.md

     user  0m0.004s
     sys 0m0.004s

-Best of all, it comes with bash tab completion!
+Best of all, it comes with bash tab completion for paths!

 Installing
 ----------